BenjaminHLee/csci-1710-2022-CM-blee58-jadam2/README.md

 [A visualized Term corresponding to the lambda term *λx.(λy.(λz.y) x)*](img/simple_term.png)

-Circles correspond to `Var`iables, squares corespond to `App`lications, and rectangles correspond to `Abs`tractions (function definitions).
+Circles correspond to `Var`iables, squares correspond to `App`lications, and rectangles correspond to `Abs`tractions (function definitions).
 Thick blue lines indicate variable definitions — note that all of them come from function definitions and lead to variables.

 [A visualized Term corresponding to the lambda term *λx.(x (x (x (λy.x x))))*](img/evaluated_term.png)